A “Business Owner’s Policy,” also referred to as a “BOP,” is a package commercial insurance policy designed to meet the needs of small businesses.

 The liability portion of a BOP is basically a Commercial General Liability policy.
-It may cover your premises and operations, products and completed operations, personal and advertising injury, and medical payments to others.

 The property coverage in a BOP can be extensive.
 The best aspect of this coverage is that your property, including the building and the contents, is covered as All-risk, meaning you are insured against a number of perils, unless specifically excluded in the policy.

 Additionally, loss of business income and extra expense coverage is automatically included in a BOP.
 This coverage would be necessary in the event you suffered a covered cause of loss.

 A BOP will reimburse you financially until your operations are up and running again, including the extra expenses associated with getting you there.